 - Penetrating Damp

 Penetrating damp is the most common damp, it can occur in both old buildings and new ones (but primarily in old ones) and it is the result of water entering the property through an external wall.
-The best ways of treating it are by fixing the roof, guttering the windows and doors, and replacing missing hung tiles.
+The best ways of treating it are by fixing the roof, guttering the windows and doors, replacing missing hung tiles and making sure to hire licensed contractors such as Mighty Dog Roofing Paramus, NJ to finish the job for you.

 - Rising Damp